intel/hexl-fpga/experimental/bridge-seal/README.md

 cmake --build build-seal4.0.0-fpga -j
 ```

+## Validate the integration
+After building the SEAL library that is accelerated with Intel HE Acceleration Library for FPGAS, the integration can be validated with *tests/keyswitch-example.cpp*.

-## Compile the SEAL-based test that accelerated with Intel HE Acceleration Library for FPGAs.
+### Compile the SEAL-based test that accelerated with Intel HE Acceleration Library for FPGAs.
 ```
 pushd tests
 cmake -S . -B build -DCMAKE_CXX_COMPILER=g++ -DCMAKE_BUILD_TYPE=Release -DCMAKE_PREFIX_PATH="$(realpath ${PWD}/../../../hexl-fpga-install);$(realpath ${PWD}/../seal-fpga-install)"